powellnathanj/vagrant-puppet-oss/Readme.md

+# DEPRECATED DO NOT USE

+I am working on a new one for Puppet 4, using environments etc, this is just here for historical purposes

 ## This is my OSS Puppet/MCollective development environment.

 You should be able to use it as well.
 You'll have to change the base box setting in the Vagrantfile, but otherwise it should just work.